LinkedSoftwareDependencies/Article-Reproducability-short/content/ontology.md

 The parameters that are used to instantiate an `oo:Class` to an `oo:Instance` are of type `oo:Parameter`.
 An `oo:Parameter` is a _subclass_ of `rdfs:Property`, which simplifies its usage as an RDF property.
 `oo:defaultValue` allows parameters to have a default value when no other values have been provided.
-The `oo:uniqueValue` predicate is a flag that can be set to indicate whether or not the parameter can only have a single value.
+The `oo:uniqueValue` predicate is a flag that can be set to indicate whether the parameter can only have a single value.